 - Mongolia: PAGE has supported the Mongolian banking sector in the development of green and inclusive financial products and services, in partnership with the UN Environment Finance Initiative.
 This work has contributed to the establishment of a working group to create a green credit fund, which aims to bring long-term financing to projects that stimulate green growth.

 - Mauritius: According to Mauritius’ 10-Year SME Master Plan, there is a need to improve SMEs access to finance by expanding their funding opportunities and reinforcing their capacity and financial awareness.
 A Forum on Green Business Development was organized in May 2018 to discuss issues related to sustainable procurement and access to green financing.
-Subsequently, stakeholder consultations were held in July 2019, with a national technical working group to initiate a study on access to green finance as a means of meeting SME development objectives to be completed in 2020.
+Subsequently, stakeholder consultations were held in July 2019, and work commenced on a study on SME access to green finance in 2020.

 Target 17.9: Enhance international support for implementing effective and targeted capacity-building in developing countries to support national plans to implement all the sustainable development goals, including through North-South, South-South and triangular cooperation.